davidtaing/document-exam/README.md

    - Start database: `make start-database`

 2. **Ollama Models Not Found**
-   - Install models: `ollama pull nomic-embed-text` and `ollama pull llama3.2`
+   - Download models: `ollama pull nomic-embed-text` and `ollama pull llama3.2`
-   - Check Ollama is running: `ollama list`
+   - Check Ollama is running and models are available: `ollama list`

 3. **Port Already in Use**
    - Backend (50001): Check for existing Flask processes